bigdatalyn/bigdatalyn.github.io/_posts/2019-03-18-Oracle_ADW_Connect_Tips.md

 	Elapsed: 00:00:00.043
 	SQL>

-### Other connect way via SQLdeveloper
+### Other connect way by SQLdeveloper

-Download the latest sqldeveloper tool and connect to ADW via CloudPDB.
+Download the latest sqldeveloper tool & use sqldeveloper to connect to ADW via CloudPDB.